sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively.md

 The difference between Bril and AArch64 is the addressing model.
 AArch64 does the operation directly on the register data.
-Bril does the operation on variables on stack,
+Bril does the operation on variables on the stack,
      which should be accessed by memory operations.

 For example, `c:int = add a b`